Ezequiel294/dotfiles/README.md

 # Overview

 The following instructions are a guide to installing and configuring Arch.
-It is necessary to know Linux-based operating systems, virtual machines, and command line interfaces before following these instructions.
+It is necessary to know Linux-based operating systems and command line interfaces before following these instructions.

 # List of Requirements
 - Internet connection